‘March for Our Lives’ Gathering On National Mall Derailed By Active Shooter Scare

 An active shooter scare derailed a ‘March for Our Lives’ gathering on the National Mall Saturday afternoon.

-U.S. Park Police officers responded to the calls of a potential active shooter and moments later took a man onto custody.
+U.S. Park Police officers responded to the calls of a potential active shooter and moments later took a man into custody.

 At 1:38 p.m., march-goers began running as the main-stage speaker at the time, Erica Ford, with the group New York City Crisis Management System, began yelling: “Do not run!
 Freeze!
 Do not run!”